Arsenal of Democracy: Origins of the phrase

 In 1918, Doubleday executive Herbert S. Houston analyzed World War I with an article titled "Blocking New Wars".
 He wrote that American business was the "Protector of Democracy" while the American free press was "one of the most effective weapons in the arsenal of democracy."

 Writing in German, Joseph Goebbels used the expression "arsenal of democracy" on April 30, 1928, in his newspaper Der Angriff (The Attack) to refer to using democratic institutions against themselves: "We enter the Reichstag to use the arsenal of democracy in order to assault it with its own weapons."

 The concept of America as an actual arsenal came from the American playwright Robert E. Sherwood, who was quoted in the May 12, 1940 New York Times as saying "this country is already, in effect, an arsenal for the democratic Allies."
 Although the French economist Jean Monnet had used the phrase later in 1940, he was urged by Felix Frankfurter not to use it again so Roosevelt could make use of it in his speeches.
-Franklin Roosevelt has since been credited with the phrase.
 The phrase was suggested by top Roosevelt advisor Harry Hopkins.
-Yet another account has it that Roosevelt borrowed the phrase from Detroit auto executive William S. Knudsen, who was tapped by Roosevelt to lead the United States' war material production efforts.
+Yet another account has it that Roosevelt borrowed the phrase from Detroit auto executive William S. Knudsen, whom Roosevelt tapped to lead the United States' war material production efforts.